May 28th, 2025

 We hope this message finds you and your family safe and healthy!

-Students are required to wear the program’s T-Shirt during all on and off campus program activities.
+Students and staff of the program are required to be identifiable on and off campus and for that reason they are required to wear the program’s T-Shirt during all program activities.
 The cost of the shirt is $10.
 The program covers $5, and the parent pays for the other $5.
 Shirts will be distributed on the first day of the program for new students.
 Shirt replacements cost $10, paid for by the parents.

 Sincerely,